freewind-demos/kotlin-js-replace-text-to-link-demo/README.md

-Kotlin JS Hello World Demo
+Kotlin JS Replace Text to Link Demo
 =======================

-Hello world from kotlin-js.
+Replace the `Kotlin` text to a link, in the `index.html` file.

 Run:

 ```
 ./gradlew compileKotlin2Js
+npm install
 open index.html
 ```

-You will see "Hello, Kotlin!" in console of your browser's developer panel.
+You will see a link for Kotlin in the page, which is actually the replaced one.